Home

 ADHD Assessment Checklist, ADHD Assessment Tests

 Just about all doctors use a standard ADHD Assessment Checklist.
-This ADHD checklist is part of the ADHD assessment tests that is completed with the doctor or may be the only assessment to look for ADHD signs (with observation of the patient also).
+The ADHD checklist that is available below, on our website is part of the ADHD assessment tests that is completed with the doctor or may be the only assessment to look for ADHD signs (with observation of the patient also).

 Depending on the age of the child or adult, the doctor may do some different things.
 During child's assessment for ADHD, the doctor may have the child put a puzzle together to copy the one the doctor put together to see how well the child's focus and concentration ability is.

-This is an ADHD Assessment Checklist that many doctors have their patients fill out.
+The assessment available below is similar to what many doctors have their patients fill out.
 I remember filling out one like this.
-I thought it was going to take a week to fill out.
-You can print this page out and take this to the doctor with you.
+I thought it was going to take a week to fill out because it seemed so long.
+You can print the page out and take it to the doctor with you.

-Your doctor may have you fill out his/her own ADHD Assessment Checklist.
+Your doctor may have you fill out his/her own ADHD Assessment Checklist so be ready for that.

 Remember, this is for things that are beyond what would be normal for the age of the patient.